felipemotabr/sensocritico/_posts/2020-05-18-lorem-ipsum.md

 ---
 layout: post
 title: Lorem Ipsum is simply dummy text of the printing
 lead: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's
+text-call: Lorem Ipsum
 author: john
 categories:
 - News